Asterix and the Great Crossing: Plot summary

 Unhygienix has run out of fresh fish.
 Since his stock has to be transported from Lutetia (modern-day Paris), it will be some time before the next delivery of fish.
-However Getafix says he can't wait since he needs some for his potion.
+However Getafix says he cannot wait since he needs some for his potion.
 Asterix and Obelix volunteer to resolve the issue by going fishing, to which end they borrow a boat from Geriatrix.
 After a storm, they get lost, but despite Obelix's concerns, they do not reach the edge of the world; instead, following a brief encounter with the pirates, they arrive on an island (which the reader surmises is Manhattan Island) with delicious birds that the Gauls call "gobblers" (turkeys), bears and "Romans" with strange facial paintings (Native Americans).

 Soon they earn the "Romans" affection, but they decide to leave after the "centurion" chooses Obelix as his rather Rubenesque daughter's fiancé.
 They go to a small island (which the reader surmises is Liberty Island).
 Seeing a boat coming, Asterix climbs a cairn of rocks holding a torch and a book like the Statue of Liberty to attract it.
 The crew are anachronistic Norsemen (with names like Herendethelessen, Steptøånssen, Nøgøødreåssen, Håråldwilssen, Irmgard, Firegård, and their Great Dane, Huntingseåssen) – who managed a Pre-Columbian trans-oceanic contact and take the Gauls, who they thought to be the local natives, to their homeland as proof that there are continents beyond Europe.

 The Gauls wanting to return home, and the Vikings' eagerness to prove their story of a new world, results in a trip back to Europe to the Vikings' homeland.
 The Vikings' chief, Ødiuscomparissen, greets them and is skeptical of their stories, until he sees the Gauls.
 They plan a celebration, then attempt to sacrifice the "natives", much to the chagrin of the other Vikings ("Why?
 They haven't done anything!").

 Before this can be carried out, a Gaulish prisoner called Catastrofix, who can understand both Gallic and Norse, stirs up Ødiuscomparissen's suspicion that Herendethelessen is a liar, causing a fight between the Norsemen with the assumption that Herendethelessen has simply gone to Gaul rather than to a new world.
 Meanwhile, the Gauls escape.
 This escape is conducive to their original purpose, since Catastrofix is a fisherman and hence able to procure some fish for the magic potion.
-Unhygenix, however, prefers the scent of his own stock; a preference that explains why his product is such a delicate topic.
+Unhygenix, however, prefers the scent of his own stock, a preference that explains why his product is such a delicate topic.